 Each September, forms are sent home in order that the student's record may be updated.
 Any changes in address, phone numbers or emergency numbers must be reported so that records will remain accurate and current.
-Parents are able to make changes directly into our student information system, MSP.
+Parents are able to make changes directly into our student information system, FACTS and we ask you to notify the main office that changes were made.